Table of contents

 Introduction

 In 2026, many UK homeowners are evaluating their heating options, with heat pumps and gas boilers being the most popular choices.
-Understanding the cost implications of each system is crucial for making an informed decision.
-This article provides a comprehensive comparison of heat pump vs gas boiler costs, covering installation, running expenses, energy efficiency, and environmental impact.
+Understanding the cost implications of each system is important for making the right choice.
+This article provides a detailed comparison of heat pump vs gas boiler costs, covering installation, running expenses, energy efficiency, and environmental impact.
 For a deeper look at heat pump technology, see our complete heat pumps guide.

 Key Takeaways